 Credit: @kingstonhappenings on Instagram

 You don’t have to head out west to enjoy a horseback ride through the mountains.
 This fall, explore New York State’s dude ranches and horseback riding tours to get in touch with your inner cowboys and cowgirls.
-Stony Creek Ranch Resort in the Adirondacks is an authentic dude ranch that offers all-inclusive accommodations, an indoor movie cinema, kayaking on the Hudson River, bonfires, wagon rides, and guided horseback rides!
-Pine Ridge Dude Ranch (pictured) in the Catskills offers beginner-to-advanced horseback riding experiences, as well as an all-inclusive stay that includes organized activities such as scavenger hunts and arts and crafts.
+1000 Acres Ranch in the Adirondacks is an authentic dude ranch that offers all-inclusive accommodations, an indoor movie cinema, kayaking on the Hudson River, bonfires, wagon rides, and guided horseback rides!
+Pine Ridge Dude Ranch (pictured) in the Catskills offers beginner-to-advanced horseback riding experiences, as well as an all-inclusive stay that includes organized activities such as wall climbing, archery, tractor rides, scavenger hunts and arts and crafts.

 Bike along the historic and diverse Erie Canal (Capital-Saratoga)